 A: If a mole has been removed by cutting it off so that it is level with the skin, some cells may remain below the skin.
-These can act as a “seed” and cause the mole to regrow.
-It is not possible to predict whether a mole will grow back.
-The chances of a mole growing back are greatly reduced if care is taken to remove the subcutaneous cells during the initial procedure.
+These can act as a “seed” and cause it to regrow.
+It is not possible to predict whether it will grow back.
+The chances of this are greatly reduced if care is taken to remove the subcutaneous cells during the initial procedure.

 Q: Can a benign mole become cancerous?

-A: Melanoma can develop anywhere in the surface of the skin, including sites occupied by benign moles or within the tissue of the mole itself.
-For this reason, it is important to consult a physician if the mole undergoes any changes, as these may be signs that it has become cancerous.
+A: Melanomas can develop anywhere in the surface of the skin, including sites occupied by benign moles or within the melanocytic tissue of the mole itself.
+For this reason, it is important to consult a physician if a mole undergoes any changes, as these may be signs that it has become cancerous.

 Q: Can a benign mole change color?

-A: Yes, a benign mole can change color over time.
-Most commonly, moles change color by getting darker after exposure to sunlight.
-Moles which change color are not necessarily a cause for concern, but could indicate the presence of melanoma, so it is advisable to consult a doctor.
+A: Yes.
+Most commonly, moles change color over time by getting darker after exposure to sunlight.
+This is not necessarily a cause for concern, but could indicate the presence of melanoma, so it is advisable to consult a doctor.
 You can also use the free Ada app to check your symptoms.